Seizure Alert Devices

 Seizure alert watches that pair well with Android or iPhone

-Android app: OpenSeizureDetector on Google Play.
+- Android app: OpenSeizureDetector on Google Play.
 The developer lists compatible Garmin models that support Connect IQ apps such as Vivoactive 4 and Venu Sq.
 Phone sends SMS or call alerts to your contacts.
 Strong battery life.
 Best for convulsive seizures.
 Phone must stay connected.
+App link: https://play.google.com/store/apps/details?id=uk.org.openseizuredetector

-My Medic Watch – Seizure Alert Wear3 [Subscription. trial available] on Google Play.
+- My Medic Watch – Seizure Alert Wear3 Subscription, trial available on Google Play.
 Compatible with Wear OS 3 watches like Samsung Galaxy Watch and Google Pixel Watch.
-Google Play

-SmartMonitor Inspyre [Subscription] on Google Play.
+- SmartMonitor Inspyre Subscription on Google Play.
 Automatic shaking detection with GPS texting and phone call alerts.
 Works on Wear OS watches.
-Google Play

-Epipal [Free basic, Subscription for premium] on Google Play.
+- Epipal Free basic, Subscription for premium on Google Play.
 Simple interface, family sharing, medication reminders on paid tiers.
-Google Play

 Purpose built, clinically validated system.
 Ordered directly from Empatica.
-Prescription required for shipments within the U.S.; Canadians should check current requirements on the order page. empatica.com+1
+Prescription required for shipments within the U.S.; Canadians should check current requirements on the order page.
+Order page: https://www.empatica.com/store/epimonitor/

 Tip for budget conscious families: Start with Epipal free on an existing Android phone and add a Wear OS watch later if you like how it works.
 Then compare against the paid Wear OS apps to see which alert style and caregiver features you prefer.